 Can you build an ADU near a pool?
 What are the construction requirements?

-As you begin your ADU build, ensure there is ample distance between the pool house and the pool – at least five feet is a good rule of thumb.
-Both the pool and the structure will exert a significant amount of force on the surrounding area, so the interaction of those forces needs to be considered.
-Case in point is that a pool house foundation will place a force on the soil on which it rests.
-If a pool is in too close proximity to the ADU pool house, the walls of the pool may feel that force and be required to support the foundation, which is not necessarily what they were designed to do.
+As you begin your ADU build, keep a distance of at least five feet between the pool house and the pool.
+Both the pool and the structure exert significant force on the surrounding area, so consider how they interact.
+For example, a pool house foundation applies pressure to the soil beneath it.
+If the pool is too close, its walls may unexpectedly support the foundation which are not what they were designed to do.

-In places like Southern California, building is generally smooth sailing, rarely having to account for weather.
-The main obstacle to any build is water, as mentioned earlier.
-Water flooding footings prior to the foundation pour needs to be avoided to ensure the unit is “dried in.”
-After the foundation, framing and subsequent trades can get wet without issue.
-Your ADU will also need additional reinforcements to support the integrity of the structure when it is built next to a pool.
-This will largely depend on how close your unit will be to the pool, which can be determined during the feasibility portion of your project.
+In Southern California, building is generally straightforward, with few weather concerns.
+However, water remains a significant challenge.
+Avoid flooding footings before pouring the foundation to keep the unit “dried in.”
+After the foundation, framing and other trades can get wet without issue.
+Your ADU will also need extra reinforcements if it’s built near a pool, depending on how close it is, which can be assessed during the feasibility phase of your project.

 What is a good design for an ADU near a pool?

 When considering the best floor plan to build, think of how the space will be used.
-Is there a path of travel to consider, such as placing a bathroom on an exterior wall where it can be accessed from the outside?
-Or perhaps placing the kitchen in an area easily accessible from the exterior will ensure seamless barbeques.
+Is there a path of travel to consider?
+For example, you may want to place a bathroom where it can be accessed from the outside.
+Or perhaps you might place the kitchen in an area easily accessible from the exterior for entertaining.
 The last thing you want is to have people – who are soaking wet from the pool – walking through a living area to access more highly trafficked areas like kitchens and baths.
 On that note, also consider adding a second entrance to one bath from the outside of the structure for easier access.

 What is the ideal lot for a pool house ADU?

-When looking to build a pool alongside your accessory dwelling unit, or looking to build an ADU alongside your pool, a lot with a relatively flat area is best.
+When looking to build an ADU alongside your pool or vice versa, a relatively flat lot is best.
 Ample space is the first priority which will directly impact pool design and can be a deal breaker.
-Topography, while not necessarily a deal breaker, will still dictate how the pool is designed as well as having cost implications.
-However, the greater the slope of the lot, the more costly the build will become, as you will have to account for additional grading work and possibly additional construction to retain soil.
+Topography, while not necessarily a deal breaker, will still dictate how the pool design and cost.
+The greater the slope of the lot, the more costly the build will become.
+You will have to account for additional grading work and possibly additional construction to retain soil.

-This additional site work will increase the price of your ADU pool house build as a whole, and may even extend the timeline of your project in especially extreme cases.
-Most cities have very similar constraints for pool requirements and are generally “created alike,” so most any city within the San Diego area will allow an ADU to be built next to a pool, so long as the local regulations are followed.
+This additional site work will increase the price of your ADU pool house build as a whole, and may even extend the timeline of your project.
+Most cities have very similar constraints for pool requirements and are generally “created alike”.
+Most cities within the San Diego area will allow an ADU to be built next to a pool, so long as the local regulations are followed.

 Can a pool house have a bathroom or a kitchen?

 The short answer is yes, with several conditions.
 A municipality will look closely at building plans to determine if they are indeed designed for a non-habitable space.
-You can check the full list of thresholds for determining when non-habitable space qualifies as habitable space from San Diego County, but for a quick list of what could trigger review as a dwelling unit (e.g. in violation of pool house rules):
+You can check the full list of thresholds for determining when non-habitable space qualifies as habitable space from San Diego County.
+However, here is a quick list of what could trigger review as an ADU:

-• A closet and/or wet bar.
-A wet bar may be allowed as long as the structure is not designed so that it could easily result in an unpermitted additional dwelling unit (e.g. it can be on outside wall of pool house under a terrace)
+- A closet and/or wet bar.
+A wet bar may be allowed as long as the structure is not designed so that it could easily result in an unpermitted ADU.
+For example, it can be on outside wall of pool house under a terrace.

-• Floor plan indicates more than one room (excluding half bathrooms, sauna, and a small changing/dressing room)
+- Floor plan indicates more than one room.
+This excludes half baths, saunas, and a small changing/dressing rooms

 So, if you are looking to add a full bath to your new pool house, for example, it is most advisable to build that bathroom with exterior access only.
-This provides a clear distinction between a habitable space, which would want easy access to a bathroom from the inside, and an non-habitable space.
+This provides a clear distinction between a habitable and non-habitable space.

 What are other requirements when building an ADU near a pool?

 In order to get a building permit for an ADU when there is a pool on the premises, the homeowner must prove that the swimming pool barrier safety requirements are met.
-The County of San Diego includes a list of acceptable pool safety features, which includes items like enclosures, electrically operated pool covers, and swimming pool alarms.
+The County of San Diego includes a list of acceptable pool safety features.
+This includes items like enclosures, electrically operated pool covers, and swimming pool alarms.

-Ready to talk about your poolside ADU?
+Ready to talk about your ADU?
 Request a free consult with our team.

 0 Comments